7 Best Ear Thermometers of 2026

 • Limited review base of under 600 ratings — less real-world validation than established brands at similar price points

-• Accuracy claims have not been independently validated to the same standard as Braun or ADC clinical documentation
+• Accuracy claims have not been independently validated to the same standard as Braun's clinical documentation

 7. Femometer Tympanic Ear Thermometer

 The Femometer ear thermometer offers a specification combination that no other model in the budget tier can match: 30-reading memory and 24 included probe covers at a price comparable to the Boncare.
-The 30-reading memory matches the ADC Adtemp 424N’s on-device storage at a fraction of the cost, making it the most capable budget-tier thermometer for households that need to track fever trends over multiple days without manual logging.
+The 30-reading memory is the deepest on-device storage of any thermometer in this review — three times the Braun ThermoScan 7’s nine-reading capacity at a fraction of the cost, making it the most capable budget-tier thermometer for households that need to track fever trends over multiple days without manual logging.
 The 24 included probe covers provide several months of supply before the first replacement purchase — meaningful for households that want to minimize ongoing supply management.

 The review base is the strongest of any sub-$25 model reviewed, with over 2,600 verified Amazon ratings providing real-world validation beyond what newer budget competitors can demonstrate.
 The five available color options are a minor but practical feature for multi-child households where each child uses a dedicated thermometer — color differentiation prevents cross-use and the hygiene problems that accompany shared probe covers.